aiida-vasp/aiida-vasp/doc/source/workchains/relax.rst

 Exposed from `vasp.vasp`
 ^^^^^^^^^^^^^^^^^^^^^^^^

- The following inputs will be passed straight through to a `vasp.vasp` workchain.
-See the `reference there <howto/base_wf/reference>`_ for how to use them.
+ The following inputs will be passed straight through to the :ref:`vasp_workchain`.

  * `code`
  * `potential_family`